valeriiduz/tree/README.rst

 Overview
 ~~~~~~~~

-Tree the library for saving a large number of files.
+Tree the library for saving many files by they hash.
 For preservation it is enough to you to transfer a binary code of the file and the Tree will keep him.

 Example